david-sauvage/effective-java-summary/README.md

 }
 ```

 As shown in the previous example overloading can be confusing.
-It is recommanded to never export two overloadings with the same number of parameters.
+It is recommended to never export two overloadings with the same number of parameters.
 If you have to, consider giving different names to your methods. (writeInt, writeLong...)

 __Item 53 : Varargs__